— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 As if sensing the item in his hands, a shrieking wind swirled in the space with brutal torrential force, pushing Ietsugu to the floor and sliding him back toward the entrance.

-Flailing for purchase, he stabbed his katana into the ground to keep from being pushed away farther.
-With gritted teeth, he removed his wakisashi, keeping the ofuda pressed tightly between his hand and the short sword’s hilt.
+Flailing for purchase, he stabbed his katana into the ground to keep from being pushed away further.
+With gritted teeth, he removed his wakizashi, keeping the ofuda pressed tightly between his hand and the short sword’s hilt.

 Risking a glance in the ghost’s direction, her entire attention appeared to be riveted on her strangling lover.
 Ietsugu pushed to move faster, knowing she wouldn’t be diverted forever.